Liver and Gallbladder Flush

 How often should I do a cleanse?

-Flushing stones is a painless, relatively easy preventative health care treatment for yourself that can extend your life through prevention of disease.
+The Liver and Gall Bladder Flush is a painless, relatively easy preventative health care treatment for yourself that can extend your life through prevention of disease.
 From the first time, you will feel renewed energy and vitality.
-Do a minimum of six cleanses to release most of your stones.
+Five to six cleanses may be required to release most of your stones.
 You will not like the taste of oil for some time after each cleanse!
-Some people do it every month or perhaps two, at the start.
+Some people cleanse every month at the start.
 Your body will let you know when you are ready for the next session.
 As you continue, smaller stones will filter down from the liver.
 Don't stop until the stones become like sand.
 Continue with this flush at least once a year and enjoy your good health!

 Other Interesting Resources: